jlaw21/U2-OOP/src/L9-Full Class Example/Notes.md

 * <write answers here>

-With the class sketched out, we can no code it in. **ALWAYS** plan before you type.
+With the class sketched out, we can now code it in. **ALWAYS** plan before you type.

 [sandbox]: ../L9.java